dotnet/sdk/src/Compatibility/Microsoft.DotNet.PackageValidation/ReadMe.md

 }
 ```

-However, when they rebuild the package they are getting an error:
+However, when they rebuild the package they are getting the following validation error:
 ```c#
 error : There are breaking changes between the versions.
 Please add or modify the apis in the recent version or suppress the intentional breaking changes. error : API compatibility errors in between lib/net6.0/A.dll (left) and lib/net6.0/A.dll (right) for versions 1.0.0 and 2.0.0 respectively: